 Another factor that makes these cases unique is that the medical providers are powerful and control the information.
 When something goes wrong in the hospital or doctor’s office, the evidence of the mistake is in the records created by that hospital or doctor.
 A medical provider may simply leave the negligent act out of the “medical chart” and conclude that the outcome happened through uncontrollable events, not negligence.
 The American Medical Associate (AMA), Insurance Industry and Hospital lobbyist have a lot of power and have used that power to have laws drafted that benefit those industries, not the injured person.
 Additionally, the language of medicine is hard for those of us not trained in the medical field to understand.
 Therefore, we tend to believe what we are told even when we do not understand it.
 As you can imagine, a medical negligence case is always an uphill battle for the injured.
 This makes the fight and the victory very gratifying.

 Our legislators decided in 2011 that the medical malpractice cases in North Carolina represented a “crisis” and drafted Senate Bill 33 which was ratified June 13, 2011.
 Governor Perdue vetoed this terrible law and her veto was overridden on July 25, 2011 at 5:48p.m.
-I have included a copy of this draconian piece of legislation at the end of this summary regarding medical malpractice.
+A link to this draconian piece of legislation, entitled Session Law 2011-400 Senate Bill 33 may be found here.

 Interestingly, the New England Journal of Medicine 11/25/10, Alberta Hospital Associates, Hospital Statistics found that there were 9.43 permanent injuries or death caused by a preventable medical mistake per every 1,000 hospital admissions in N.C.
 According to the N.C.
 Administrative Office of the Courts there are 0.000125 verdicts per 1,000 emergency room visits.
 So while hospital emergency room staff harm or kill 10 out of every 1,000 patients, they are not held accountable by our legal system.
 As unimaginable as that statistic is, it will now be even worse as North Carolina General Statute 90-21.12 (b) requires the injured person to prove the law by clear and convincing evidence rather than by the greater weight of the evidence.
 We have now put many medical providers above the law at the expense of the taxpayer.